Processing Grief with Hope: Is Hope Even Possible?

 To Timothy, a true son in the faith: Grace, mercy, and peace from God our Father and Jesus Christ our Lord.1 Timothy 1:1

 We can conclude then, that true hope comes from trusting in God.
 Right?
-This means our healing is directly related to our trusting in God.
+This means our healing is directly related to our trust in God.

 How do we process grief with hope?
 Why do we trust HIm?